Xuewu Zheng: Meditations

 site-specific installation, found paper, 2017 - ongoing

-Contemplating themes of global religion, the philosophy of living and linguistic separation, Zheng’s work explores an ongoing timeline of East-West cultural issues with a highly personal approach, based in a deep “consciousness of action” that transcends the physical artwork.
+Contemplating themes of global religion, the philosophy of living and linguistic divisions, Zheng’s work explores an ongoing timeline of East-West cultural issues with a highly personal approach, based in a deep “consciousness of action” that transcends the physical artwork.

 Xuewu Zheng was born in Heilongjiang Province, China.
 He received a BFA from Harbin Normal University, China, and two MFAs from SUNY New Paltz, U.S.A.
 He lives in New York.